robbchar/corefx/Strong-Naming.md

 Strong names are still required in some rare situations, most of which are called out on this page: [Strong-Named Assemblies](http://msdn.microsoft.com/en-us/library/wd40t7ad.aspx).

-### 2. Why kinds of problems do I run into after strong naming?
+### 2. What kinds of problems do I run into after strong naming?
 There are really two major problems that developers run into after strong naming their assemblies:

 1. _Virality_.
 Once you've strong named an assembly, you can only statically reference other strong named assemblies.